AttackOnJasper/University-notes/psych253/psych253.md

 - Prisoner's Dilemma
 	- always better off if they confess, but group effect is the worst if both confess
 	- self interest vs group interest
-- Tragedy of the Commons e.g. English fishes, Canadian fishing industry, Global warming (country's benefit vs. world's benefit)
+- **Tragedy of the Commons** if everybody try to maximize self-interest -> group suffers e.g. English fishes, Canadian fishing industry, Global warming (country's benefit vs. world's benefit), 国内工厂排污
+- To sacrifice the self interest & help the group, people need to see consequences, political point, consequence & only for short term

 ### Money and Happiness
 - There is a weak correlation: money buys happiness if it provides basic necessities
 	- Everybody being better off does not provide happiness (e.g. inflation)
 	- Happiness arised from social comparison
+	- **Adaptation-level phenomenon** Tendency to adapt to a given level of stimulation and thus to notice and react to changes from that level
-	- Adaptation-level phenomenon: people take what they have for granted (less effect the money has)
+		- people take what they have for granted (less effect the money has)
 	- diminishing returns

 ## Module 16 Social Psychology and Business
-- Leadership styles (Lewin, Lipett, and White, 1930s)
+### Leadership styles (Lewin, Lipett, and White, 1930s)
 - Styles: Authoritarian (order), Democratic (vote), Laissez Faire (do nothing)
 - Measures aggression & productivity
 - Democratic style is the best
+- **Participatory management**

-- Gourp Polarization
+### Gourp Polarization
-	- definition: if groups discuss something, the opinion becomes more extreme
+- definition: if groups discuss something, the opinions may become more extreme
 - Rishy shift: group more risky than individual
 - Study (Myers and Bishop 1970)
-		- People with high / low prejudice about an issue discuss (after discussion high -> more opposed, low -> more supportive)
+	- People with high / low prejudice about an issue discuss
+	- after discussion high prejudice -> more opposed, low prejudice -> more supportive
 - why it happens?
 	- social comparison: want to look different if others have same ideas
-		- more and more arguments push the team into an aspect further
+	- more and more arguments push in directions further
-		- Close-mindedness
+	- Close-mindedness: one view shuts down other views
 	- Pressures towards uniformity

+### Group think
-- Group think e.g. Bay of Pigs Fiasco, Pearl Harbour, spaceshuttle Challenger
+- e.g. Bay of Pigs Fiasco (Kennedy send Cuba citizens to suicide), Pearl Harbour, spaceshuttle Challenger
 - Social conditions leading to Group Think: isolated, homegenous groups, directive leader
+- Tendency of decision-making groups to suppress dissent in the interest of group harmony
+- Symptoms:
+	- overestimation of group's might and right
+	- close-mindedness
+	- pressure to uniformity (conformity pressure)
+	- self-censorship: slient about concerns (since disagreements are uncomfortable)
+	- illusion of unanimity
-	- Symptoms
+	- mindguard

-- Effect of groups on performance
+### Effect of groups on performance
 - Social facilitation: other people around -> better / worse performance, why?
+	- Study (Triplett, 1898): boys reeled faster with audience
 	- Zajonc's explanation: under audience, people perform better in easy tasks & worse in hard tasks
 		- study: cockraches with / without mirror run a mage
 	- Evaluation apprehension
-		- Distraction
+	- Distraction - conflict
-	- Social loafing
+- Social loafing: slack off in groups unless individual input can be monitored / recognized

 ## Module 17 Romantic Relationship
 ### Dating
 - Study (Festinger, Schacter, and Back): closer in geolocation (proximity) -> Better friend relationship
 	- Power of situation
-- Mere exposure phenomenon Study: expose more -> like more
+- **Mere exposure phenomenon** expose more -> like more
 - Physical attractiveness
-	- Computer Dance I (Walster, Walster, and Berscheid 1966): Tell dancers that they are paired with people suited but actually randomly assigned
+	- Computer Dance I (Walster, Walster, and Berscheid 1966): Tell dancers that they are paired with people suited for them based on personality tests but actually randomly assigned
+		- Result: whether people enjoy the dance depends on physical attractiveness of partners
 	- Computer Dance II: Let people choose the mate from 9 people
-		- Matching phenomenon: 丑配丑，美配美 (high correlation)
+		- **Matching phenomenon** The tendency for men and women to choose as partners those who are a “good match” in attractiveness and other traits 丑配丑，美配美 (high correlation)
 		- Did not consider possibility of rejection
-	- Pick a date study (Berscheid and Dion):
-		- rejection does not affect picking mate
+	- Pick a date study (Berscheid and Dion) expected strong matching phenomenon, but rejection did not affect picking mate
+	- **Physical-attractiveness stereotype** beautiful people are good at other things as well
 - Similarity and Liking (tend like people that are similar to us)
 	- More similarity -> relationship lasts longer